Laura Bush: First Lady of Texas (1995–2000)

 Bush became the first lady of Texas when her husband was elected as the governor of Texas and served as first lady of that state from January 17, 1995, to December 21, 2000.
 When asked about her interest in politics, she responded "It doesn't drive me."

 Though during her years in the Governor's Mansion, she did not hold a single formal event, Laura worked for women's and children's causes including health, education, and literacy.
 She implemented four major initiatives: Take Time For Kids, an awareness campaign to educate parents and caregivers on parenting; family literacy, through cooperation with the Barbara Bush Foundation for Family Literacy, she urged Texas communities to establish family literacy programs; Reach Out and Read, a pediatric reading program; and Ready to Read, an early childhood educational program.

 She raised money for public libraries through her establishment of the Texas Book Festival, in 1995.
 She established the First Lady's Family Literacy Initiative, which encouraged families to read together.
 Bush further established "Rainbow Rooms" across the state, in an effort to provide emergency services for neglected or abused children.
 Through this, she promoted the Adopt-a-Caseworker Program to provide support for Child Protective Services.
 She used her position to advocate Alzheimer's disease and breast cancer awareness as well.

 Her husband announced his campaign for President of the United States in mid-1999, something that she agreed to.
 She did say, however, that she had never dreamed that he would run for office.
 The Bush campaign worked to assure voters that as First Lady, she would not seek to emulate then-First Lady Hillary Clinton, who had faced controversy for leading several policy initiatives from within the White House despite being unelected.
-When asked who she would be like out of the past first ladies, she insisted it would be herself.

 In July, she delivered a keynote address to the delegates at the 2000 Republican National Convention, which put her on the national stage.
-In December 2000, her husband resigned as Governor of Texas to prepare for his inauguration as President of the United States in January 2001.